Dewey Williams: Career

 In 1945, the following season, Williams was the Cubbies' third-string catcher (behind Mickey Livingston and Paul Gillespie); nevertheless, he appeared in 59 games and slugged two of his three career MLB home runs that season.
-He remained on the Cub roster for the 1945 World Series, and played in two games.
+He remained on the Cub roster for the 1945 World Series and played in two games.
 As a pinch hitter in Game 5, Williams struck out against Detroit Tigers' ace left-hander Hal Newhouser.
 He was a defensive replacement in Game 6, catching the last three innings, grounding out in his only at bat (against Dizzy Trout), and handling two chances without an error.
 The Cubs split the two games in which Williams played, but the Tigers prevailed in seven games to win the 1945 world championship.

+He later spent time in the minor leagues, catching for the Seattle Rainiers in the Pacific Coast League (PCL) in the late 1940s and early 1950s.